Treats low estrogen, relieves menopause symptoms, and lowers your risk of osteoporosis.

 - Increases your risk of developing blood clots and stroke.

-Risks and Warnings for Ogen (Estropipate)Skip Risks and Warnings section.
-Skip to Tips section.
+Risks and Warnings for Ogen (Estropipate)Skip risks section.
+Skip to common concerns section.

 - Higher risk if: